 Newer versions of the Tuk-tuk are constantly emerging.
 On a recent trip to Cambodia, we saw many newer versions of the Tuk-tuks on the streets.
 Our driver, who was still in an older version of the Tuk-tuk, told us that the new Tuk-tuk cost was about 4,000 USD, which was a lot of money for many present-day Cambodian Tuk-tuk drivers.

 Fact 7 – Drivers can use their carts as also a way to take a nap or sleep

-For many of the Tuk-tuk drivers in poorer areas of the world, the drivers can use their Tuk-tuks to take a nap or sleep.
-I have seen drivers hang up a kind of hammock on their Tuk-tuk to take their afternoon nap.
+Many Tuk-tuk drivers in poorer areas of the world can use their Tuk-tuks to nap or sleep.
+I have seen drivers hang hammocks on their Tuk-tuk to take afternoon naps.

-Fact 8 – You can fit 2 American adults and 2 bicycles in a larger tuk-tuk
+Fact 8 – You can fit 2 American adults and two bicycles in a larger tuk-tuk.

 Many may think that tuk-tuks are too small to carry much, but we have fit two American adults and two bicycles in a larger Tuk-tuk in Siem Reap, Cambodia.
 We were on our way to the Cambodia Bike4Kids Race, and we used a Tuk-tuk to help transport us and our bikes.